Jorge Antonio Bustos

-Jorge Antonio Perez Bustos (born March 2, 1971), also known as Patrol Bustos, is a Filipino former police officer and politician.
+Jorge Antonio Perez Bustos (born March 2, 1971), also known as Patrol Bustos, is a Filipino retired police officer and politician.
 He served as representative of the Patrol Partylist from 2019 to 2025.

-Career
+Early life and education

+Bustos was born on March 2, 1971 in San Fernando, Pampanga.
+He graduated at the Philippine National Police Academy and became as part of the Kaagapay class of 1996.
+He was classmate of Gerald Bantag, a former corrections officer and jail officer.

+Political career

+House of Representatives (2019–2025)

 In 2019 elections, Bustos won as nominee of the Patrol Partylist.

-In 2025 elections, Bustos ran as 4th District Representative of Pampanga but he lost to Anna York Bondoc.
+In 2025 elections, Bustos ran as 4th District Representative of Pampanga but he lost to Anna York Bondoc over 97,658 votes.

 Personal life

-Bustos has a son Jose Antonio "TonTon" Bustos, who served as mayor of Masantol from 2022 to 2025.
+His son, Jose Antonio "TonTon" Bustos, who served as mayor of Masantol from 2022 to 2025.
 He has also a brother Jorge Bustos III, former vice mayor of Masantol who killed inside his security agency office in Angeles City on January 23, 2021.